Mtroglia/academic-kickstartBack/content/author/matt-troglia/_index.md

 +++

 I am an doctoral student at the Department of Electrical Engineering, University of Hawaiʻi at Mānoa.
 My research interests are in the domain of communications and network security.
-I am currently studying the spectrum security in next generation specetrum sharing environments.
+I am currently studying  spectrum security in next generation specetrum sharing environments.
 Other areas of interest are in technologies for critical infrastructure security and privacy issues of web/mobile advertising.